-ATHLETE SAFETY Summer heat and humidity can be especially hazardous as athletes begin to get ready for the upcoming season.
+ATHLETES AND HEAT Summer heat and humidity can be especially hazardous as players begin to get ready for the upcoming season.
 Here are some steps coaches and officials can take to help keep them safe:

 1. Avoid scheduling workouts and exercise during the hottest times of the day – schedule them for early in the day or later in the evening.